Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Semidefinite relaxation

 \section{Semidefinite relaxation}

-For simplicity, in Sections~\ref{sec:SDP_equal}--\ref{sec:rounding}, we focus on the case of two clusters (i.e.,~$K\! =\!
-2$).
-In particular, we consider the following three scenarios: (1) two cluster sizes $m_1 = m_2 = n/ 2$ are equal and known; (2) two cluster sizes $m_1, m_2$ are unequal and known; (3) two cluster sizes are unknown.
-For each scenario, we develop its tailored SDP and provide corresponding performance guarantee.
+For simplicity, in Sections~\ref{sec:SDP_equal}--\ref{sec:rounding}, we consider the case of two clusters with the following three scenarios: (1) two cluster sizes $m_1\!=\!m_2$ are equal and known; (2) $m_1$ and $m_2$ are unequal and known; (3) $m_1$ and $m_2$ are unknown.
+For each case, we develop its tailored SDP and provide corresponding performance guarantee.
 In Section~\ref{sec:kcluster}, we extend our approach to general cases with an arbitrary number of underlying clusters.